nazmulidris/developerlife.com/_posts/2018-10-21-kotlin-sealed-classes.md

 So here's the overall flow of what has to happen.

-1. The Activity's `requestPermissions(Activity, Array<String>< Int)` method has to be called in order to display the permissions prompt to the end user.
+1. The Activity's `requestPermissions(Activity, Array<String>, Int)` method has to be called in order to display the permissions prompt to the end user.

 1. The Activity's `onRequestPermissionsResult(Int, Array<String>, IntArray)` method has to be overridden in order to determine if the user pressed pressed the "ALLOW" or "DENY" button when presented w/ the prompt to grant the permission at runtime.

     1. If the permission was granted, then the operation that required the permission can be performed.

     1. If the permission was denied, then let the user know that the app requires this permission in order to function (or whatever makes sense for your app).

 In order to determine whether the permission was granted or not, requires a lengthy if statement to interpret the meaning of the 3 parameters of the `onRequestPermissionsResult()`.
 And this is where